Collaboration of Fusion and Independence: Hypercomplex-driven Robust Multi-Modal Knowledge Graph Completion: Experiments

 \subsection{Ablation Study}

-\paragraph{Modality Ablation Study.}To verify the contributions of each modality, we set the corresponding modality embedding to an all-zero embedding, removing the influence of that modality.
+\paragraph{Modality Ablation Study.}To verify the contributions of each modality, we set the corresponding modality embedding to an all-zero embedding, removing its influence.
 As shown in Table~\ref{table:ablation}, all modalities positively impact performance, albeit to varying degrees across different datasets.
 Notably, excluding the joint modality leads to the most substantial performance decline, highlighting its pivotal role in M-Hyper’s overall effectiveness.

 \paragraph{Model Ablation Study.}We can see that each module contributes to the overall performance.
 FERF and noise-powered self-distillation modules enable more robust modality representations, while the relation-aware gate facilitates dynamic modality fusion to handle complex contexts.
 Additionally, translation and rotation relation embeddings enable more sophisticated relational modeling.
 Notably, removing the rotation operation $\mathbf{r}^\text{R}$ in complex field $\mathbb{C}$ reduces hypercomplex space to a quaternion space and results in a performance decline, indicating that the biquaternion space offers greater expressive power.
-Meanwhile, we introduce M-Hyper variants under the ensemble and fusion paradigms; the specific score functions are provided in Appendix C. It can be observed that M-Hyper, benefiting from adequate collaboration between independent and fused modalities, achieves the best performance.
+Meanwhile, we introduce M-Hyper variants under the ensemble and fusion paradigms, whose score functions are provided in Appendix C. It can be observed that M-Hyper, benefiting from adequate collaboration between independent and fused modalities, achieves the best performance.